Functional medicine offers a solution to one of the biggest problems in modern healthcare:

 Individualized

 Moves away from one-size-fits-all treatments by customizing care plans to fit each patient’s history, lifestyle, and environment.
+Much like health coaching, the patient is treated individually with consideration given to their unique background.

 Within this paradigm, practitioners often focus on specific topics, including: